Primordial flat frame -- a new view on inflation: Inhomogeneous Universe

 \subsection{Graviton fluctuations}

 Let us concentrate on the graviton modes which correspond to traceless transversal fluctuations of the metric

 with $m,n=1...3$ and

+The graviton fluctuations $\gamma_{mn}(\eta,k)$ are relative fluctuations.
+They are frame invariant quantities, such that their evolution is the same in all metric frames.
+The associated fluctuations of the metric are given by $g_{mn}=a^2(\eta)\gamma_{mn}$.
+They depend on the metric frame due to the frame-dependence of the scale factor $a(\eta)$.
 For the graviton fluctuations the components $\gamma_{m0}$, $\gamma_{0n}$ and $\gamma_{00}$ vanish and there is no mixing with the scalar fluctuations $\delta$ or other fluctuations of the metric.
 The graviton fluctuations are a particular type of inhomogeneous cosmological solutions in the vicinity of a homogeneous solution.
 The behavior of these inhomogeneous cosmologies shows important features that are characteristic for other "weakly inhomogeneous" cosmological solutions.

 The field equations for the graviton fluctuations are derived from the effective action \eqref{S1} and read

 with

 The contribution $\sim H$ is the usual Hubble damping, and the term $\sim \dot{\bar{\chi}} /\bar{\chi}$ arises from the $\chi$-dependence of the effective Planck mass in the action \eqref{S1}.
 (Dots are derivatives with respect to cosmic time $t$.)
 For the derivation of eq.~\eqref{IH4} one employs the fact that $a(\eta)$ and $\bar{\chi}(\eta)$ are solutions of the field equations.